 Rikki was stood staring at the mirror in disbelief.
 I reappeared out of nowhere like an Olympic high-jumper.
 I slammed into his chest and knocked him flat on the bed.
 “Oof, what in the hell is going on in here?” he gasped, his sexy, deep voice shaking with shock.

 I rolled off him and the bed, landing on the floor with a thud.
 I smiled at my hands.
 I realised, I had my body back and I was wearing my nightie from last night.
 I climbed to my feet and ran, laughing, from the room.
 Entering my own bedroom, I grabbed my old hockey stick and returned to my grandmother’s old room.

 “Claire?
 What the hell —” Rikki covered his head and ducked.

 I swung the hockey stick before me.
 “This time seven years bad luck will be well-bloody-worth it!”
 I slammed the stick into the mirror.
-Hitting it again and again, glass flew across the room.
+Hitting it, again and again, glass flew across the room.
 Showing us both.
 I didn’t stop my assault until the mirror was lying on the carpet in a million shards of glass and wood.
-I thought I heard peggy scream as I first hit it but I’d never know for sure now the portal was gone.
+I thought I heard Peggy scream as I annihilated the evil artifact but I’d never know for sure now the portal was gone.